jtonic/js_ecosystem_for_the_impatient/docs_src/vuejs.md

 ---

-It is quite clear to the reader that I am new in this huge JS realm/galaxy.
-But it is clear that almost any developer heard these days about the Angular, React and (most recently) VueJS.
-I was not at all an exception, so one question that I asked myself
-\_Why did I decide to start learning VueJS considering Angular and React were on the marked for some time and became the most popular tools for developing SPA?\*
-The answer is straightforward.
+I heard many times a lot about these 3 frameworks :

+- Angular,
+- React,
+- VueJS (most recently),

+icluding tutorials, comparisons articles, examples.

+I must admit that Angular was the first king of the JS kingdom, but soon after it was time for React to reign.
+Most recently Vue is threatening the React's throne.

+So, for me it was obvious it wasn't gonna be an easy task to decide what framework out of 3 to start learning first.

-I joined the **One app 3 frameworks** Voxxed Days Bucharest Frontend 2019 workshop.
+But, fortunately, I joined the **One app 3 frameworks** Voxxed Days Bucharest Frontend 2019 workshop.

-The workshop was about written the same web applications in Angular, React and Vue.
+The workshop was about developing the same web applications in all 3 frameworks: Angular, React and Vue.

-The presenter who talked about the Vue started his presentation (more or less) with "I am mainly a BE developer and was looking for a simple web library/frontend for developing the web application.
-After looking getting my feet wet with all 3 popular frameworks it was clear to me it is Vue I have to go further with".
+The presenter who talked about the Vue started his presentation (more or less) with

+> I am mainly a BE developer and was looking for a simple web library/frontend for developing the web application.
+> After getting my feet wet with all 3 popular frameworks it was clear to me it is Vue I have to go further with".

-I found myself in the same situation as VueJS presenter, and considering the explanations I was given by him about why did he consider VueJS as a best option for developing web, I decided to start learning Vue.
+I found myself in the same situation as VueJS presenter, and considering the explanations I was given by him about why did he consider VueJS as a best option for developing web, I decided to start learning Vue first.

 ## What is Vue?